f5devcentral/nginx_automation_examples/Workflow guides/NGINX_NIC_WAF/README.md

   * region         = "your-aws-region-name"   By default us-east-1

 ### STEP 5: Set Bucket Name
-Add the name of your S3 bucket inside the `NGINX V5-NIC/NAP Destroy` workflow file, which is located in the Terraform _S3 job:
+Add the name of your S3 bucket inside the `destroy-nic-napv5` workflow file, which is located in the Terraform _S3 job:
   *      name: Set Bucket Name
   *      id: set_bucket
   *      run: |